 The interest in Space programs keeps climbing on the African continent.
 Have you heard of the teenage girls from Cape Town working to launch a private satellite?
 In May, this private satellite is slated to launch.
 Sounds exciting?
 Yep!

-Even more exciting is the Cubesat from Ghana that’ll go aboard the next Falcon 9 of SpaceX, scheduled to launch into space on the 9th of April, 2017, to join the International Space Station, from which the Cubesat will be deployed on its mission.
+Even more exciting is the Cubesat from Ghana that’ll go aboard the next Falcon 9 of SpaceX, scheduled to launch into space in April, 2017, to join the International Space Station, from which the Cubesat will be deployed on its mission.

 The previous sentence is a lot compressed, however, I met up with Julian Bennett of the All Nations University (ANU) College here in Koforidua, who leads the team responsible for engineering the Cubesat, with amazing support from, Mr. Benjamin Bonsu, Ernest Matey, Joseph Quansah, and Aaron Yankey – all of the ANU.